 Let’s talk about intermission screens.
 We’ll discuss what they are, how to get one for free and even how you to make your own.
-The intermission screen is utilized by the vast majority of streamers on Twitch as they’re an important part of their stream overlays.
+The intermission screen is utilized by the vast majority of streamers on Twitch as they’re an important part of their branding.
 There’re many places to get one of these screens both free and premium.
 We’ll show you where you can find them so you can find the best screen for your stream.

 What's An Intermission Screen ?